A Guide to Vendor Evaluation and Scoring in Software Outsourcing

 Large Outsourcing Software Companies (500+ Specialists)

 One of the critical aspects affected by the vendor's size is its ability to scale the development team up or down.
-Medium and large size vendors have more internal resources and a bigger external pool of candidates.
-So they can easily extend the development team to handle the increasing workload and rotate people to a different project if you need to ramp down.
+Medium and large-size vendors have more internal resources and a bigger external pool of candidates.
+So they can easily extend the development team to handle the increasing workload and rotate people to a different project if you need to ramp down.Â

-Helpful tip: Unless your outsourcing engagement uses a team of developers greater than 5% of the total number of vendor's employees, then you're not likely to get the attention you need to be successful.
+Helpful tip:Â unless your outsourcing engagement uses a team of developers greater than 5% of the total number of vendor's employees, then you're not likely to get the attention you need to be successful.
 We call this guideline "a golden rule of 5%".
-Ensure your engagement represents at least 5% and no more than 20% of your outsourcing company's business base.
+Ensure your engagement represents at least 5% and no more than 20% of your outsourcing company's business base.Â

 Pricing and Engagement Models

-Helpful tip: The first question most companies ask vendors is "How much will it cost?".
+Helpful tip: the first question most companies ask vendors is "How much will it cost?".
 But keep in mind that any figure by itself, without context, means little.
 Unfortunately, in competitive negotiations, it's a widespread practice to underestimate to win the project.
 But that will almost certainly cost you more time and money in the long run.

 When you're provided with a quote that lists a low price and a short timeline, it looks too good to be true.
 We're not saying inexpensive is always bad, there are many factors to consider.
 But when you're looking only at pricing, remember that there are pitfalls somewhere near.

 Besides the cost, pay careful attention to what else is in the estimate.
-A good vendor will include details about project functionality, timeline, development milestones, and more, along with advice specific to your case.
+A good vendor will include details about project functionality, the timeline, development milestones, and more, along with advice specific to your case.

 Does the estimate include information about the approach, potential technology choice, phases, deliverables, milestones, risk management facts, assumptions, and constraints?
 All this information will help you see the bigger picture and make an informed decision.
 And when an estimate includes little more than the final cost, that's a sign not to take that offering seriously.